Gifted-s/velarixdb/README.md

 ## Designed for asynchronous runtime (unstable)
 Based on the introduction and efficiency of asynchronous IO at the OS kernel level e.g **io_uring** for the Linux kernel, VelarixDB is designed for asynchronous runtime.
 In this case, Tokio runtime.
 Tokio allows for efficient and scalable asynchronous operations, making the most of modern multi-core processors.
-Frankly, most OS File Systems do not provide async API currently, but Tokio uses a thread pool to offload blocking file system operations.
-This means that even though the file system operations themselves are blocking at the OS level, Tokio can handle them without blocking the main async task executor.
-Tokio might adopt [io_uring](https://docs.rs/tokio/latest/tokio/fs/index.html#:~:text=Currently%2C%20Tokio%20will%20always%20use%20spawn_blocking%20on%20all%20platforms%2C%20but%20it%20may%20be%20changed%20to%20use%20asynchronous%20file%20system%20APIs%20such%20as%20io_uring%20in%20the%20future.) in the future.
-(We haven't benchmarked the async version therefore, this is unstable and might be removed in a future version)
+While some operating systems — such as macOS — do not currently provide native asynchronous file system APIs, Tokio handles this limitation gracefully.
+It uses a dedicated thread pool to offload blocking file system operations, effectively spawning separate threads behind the scenes for file I/O. This ensures that the async runtime remains non-blocking and responsive, even when interacting with inherently blocking system calls.
+The goal is to use [tokio-uring](https://github.com/tokio-rs/tokio-uring) which supports the use of [io_uring](https://unixism.net/loti/what_is_io_uring.html) in an asyncrhorous context in this case Tokio.
+Tokio might natively [support](https://docs.rs/tokio/latest/tokio/fs/index.html#:~:text=Currently%2C%20Tokio%20will,in%20the%20future.) in the future.
+(We haven't benchmarked the async version therefore, this is unstable and might be removed in a future version).

 ## Disclaimer